 Located right at the heart of the city, the Black Eagle Palace is, by far, the most representative monument of Transylvanian secession.
 Today, there are multiple bars and cafes on the ground level, and the upper apartments function as apartments and offices.
 The most emblematic aspect of the building is the 1909 Oradea-made „Black Eagle” stained glass, located at the main entrance into the passageway.

 The Darvaș-La Roche House

 Black Eagle should be the very first stop on your list.
 But it should, under no means, be the last!
-Buckle up because just five minutes away from this cultural masterpiece, you can visit Darvaș-La Roche House, the first Art Nouveau museum in Romania.
+Buckle up because just five minutes away from this cultural masterpiece of Eastern Europe architecture, you can visit Darvaș-La Roche House, the first Art Nouveau Oradea museum in Romania.
 Enter the 100-year-old house-turned-museum and experience the lifestyle of the La Belle Époque bourgeoisie.
 The first ground allures you into discovering various exhibitions, from classic miniature cars and perfume collections to centuries-old belle époque household items.

 The top floor is where the time-travel experience takes place.
 Get a grip on the daily life of the Romanian bourgeoisie with the help of over eight rooms filled with history, tradition, and beauty.
 Moreover, during the hot summer days, you are invited to drink your cup of iced coffee or freshly squeezed juice on the museum’s terrace, looking out onto the beautiful Crișul Repede River.